McDowall State School

-McDowall State School is a state primary school located on the north side of Brisbane, Queensland in the suburb of McDowall.
-Established in 1975, the McDowall State School caters for students from prep to grade 6.
+McDowall State School is a public, co-educational, primary school, located in the Brisbane suburb of McDowall, in Queensland, Australia.
+It is administered by the Department of Education, with an enrolment of 1,022 students and a teaching staff of 71, as of 2023.
+The school serves students from Prep to Year 6.

+History

+The school opened on 28 January 1975.

 School uniform

 The main McDowall State School colours are red and green and these are reflected in the school uniform.
-The formal school uniform is a Tartan button-up shirt, which can also be bought as a dress.
+The formal school uniform is a tartan button-up shirt, which can also be bought as a dress.
 The school has a red polo sporting shirt, and polo shirts in school house colours are worn for sporting events and on Friday.

 Sporting houses

 McDowall State School has four sporting houses, named after native Australian plants: